Boardwalk Empire: Casting

-"Scorsese is an actor magnet," commented Winter.
+"Scorsese is an actor magnet," Winter said.
 "Everybody wants to work with him.
 I had all these pictures on my wall and I thought, 'I'd really better write some good stuff for these people.
 In casting the role of Nucky Thompson (based upon real-life Atlantic City political boss Enoch L. Johnson), Winter wanted to stray from the real life Johnson as much as possible.
 "If we were going to cast accurately what the real Nucky looked like, we'd have cast Jim Gandolfini."
 The idea of casting Steve Buscemi in the lead role came about when Scorsese mentioned wanting to work with the actor, whom Winter knew well having worked with him on The Sopranos.
 Winter sent the script out to Buscemi, who responded very enthusiastically.
 "I just thought, 'Wow.
 I'm almost sorry I've read this, because if I don't get it, I'm going to be so sad.'
 My response was 'Terry, I know you're looking at other actors'... and he said, 'No, no, Steve, I said we want you.
 Explained Scorsese, "I love the range he has, his dramatic sense, but also his sense of humor."

 The casting of Buscemi was soon followed by Michael Pitt, best known for his roles in films such as Murder by Numbers, The Dreamers, and in the television series Dawson's Creek.
 He was soon joined by Kelly Macdonald, Vincent Piazza and Michael Shannon, who had just received an Oscar nomination for his role in the Sam Mendes film Revolutionary Road.